Hauʻula Loop Trail

 Hauʻula Loop Trail information

-Open to hikers and mountain bikers, the tranquil Hauʻula Loop Trail is a 2.5-mile loop (1½ hours) that clambers through Waipilopilo Gulch onto a ridge over Kaipapaʻu Valley.
+The tranquil Hauʻula Loop Trail is a 2.5-mile loop (1½ hours) that clambers through Waipilopilo Gulch onto a ridge over Kaipapaʻu Valley.
 The trail forks off to the right immediately after the road enters the forest reserve, and then rises quickly through a native forest of ohia and hala (screwpine) trees.